 - Check the Better Business Bureau for reports on the company

-- Ask for references or look for online reviews of the company on Glassdoor
+- Ask for references or look for online reviews of the company on Glassdoor or Indeed

 - Ask for a signed contract

-The small amount of time needed to ensure that you’re hired on with a legit data entry position can potentially save you thousands of dollars plus the added headache of having your personal information stolen.
+The small amount of time needed to ensure that you’re hired on with a legit data entry position can potentially save you thousands of dollars, plus the added headache of having your personal information stolen.

-With data entry jobs increasing in popularity, there are many options for starting a data entry position from the comfort of home!
+There are many options for starting a data entry position from the comfort of home!

-Try one or several of these data entry positions and let us know your experience!
+Try one or several of these data entry positions, and let us know your experience!